 The ancient Chinese philosophers looked to the natural world to find a way of describing how we are similar, yet unique.
 They discovered that pretty much anything in the world could be broken down into five energy types, which they called the Five Elements: Wood, Fire, Earth, Metal, and Water.

 These elements play a pivotal role in many forms of Eastern thought.

-- In Feng Shui they are used to achieve balance so a space heals and nurtures or one element is emphasized to attract a specific energy.
+- In Feng Shui, they are used to achieve balance so that space heals and nurtures or one element is emphasized to attract specific energy.

 - In Macrobiotics they help a cook create a balanced meal that supports health and reduces cravings or to prioritize one specific element to heal a health problem.